scala/docs.scala-lang/_overviews/parallel-collections/performance.md

 thus giving inconsistent results.

 Another hidden execution that takes part on the JVM is the automatic memory management.
-Every once in a while, the execution of the program is stopped and a garbage collector is run.
+Every once in a while, the execution of the program is stopped, and a garbage collector is run.
 If the program being benchmarked allocates any heap memory at all (and most JVM programs do), the garbage collector will have to run, thus possibly distorting the measurement.
 To amortize the garbage